adtork/Jeremy-Azure-lab/VWAN-InternetAccess-Spoke-PaloAlto/readme.md

 - HTTPS to the firewall
 - Select Device tab
 - Select Operations tab
 - Select Import Named Configuration Snapshot.
-Upload the PAN-SPOKE.xml file in this repo.
+Upload the appropriate XML files in this repo.
 - Select Load Named Configuration Snapshot.
 Select the firewall XML you previously uploaded.
 - Select Commit (top right) and then commit the configuration